RootInj3c/OSCP-PwK/Linux/SUID_Bash.md

 ### Exploiting SUID

-For some unix binaries that can be exploited you may find in GTFOBins project.
-For custome-made binaries the process may be as following:
+Exploiting SUIDs binaries is very simple and there are two diffrent techniques to use it.

 #### Bash Function Manipulation

-In this techniques, we'll create/export a bash function matching one of the programs called by the program (i.e., "/usr/bin/cp"):
+In this technique, we'll export a bash function matching one of the programs called by the program (i.e., "/usr/bin/cp"):

 ```
 function /usr/bin/cp(){ /bin/sh; }